-Influencer marketing is continuing its growth: in 2021, influencer marketing spending grew 42%, reaching $13.8 billion.
-By the end of 2022, it is projected to reach $15 billion.
+Influencer marketing is continuing its growth: in 2022, influencer marketing reached an estimated market size of $16.4 billion.
+In 2023, this is expected to grow a further 29% to an estimated $21.1 billion.
 Rapid growth, of course, also means rapid change.
-Here are 10 influencer marketing trends you can expect to see in 2023!
+Here are 9 influencer marketing trends you can expect to see in 2023! 👇🏼

 The average social media user engages with an average of 6-7 different social media platforms.
 As the average user takes more platforms into daily use, cross-channel campaigns are becoming unavoidable for brands.